ardouglass/open-source-study-results/README.md

 # Open Source Study Results

 The file [results.csv](results.csv) in this repository contains the coded and anonymized survey results from https://opensource.study.
+This readme documents the columns and the meaning of the data inside them below.

 ## Columns